 C – Compliant, thinks of the task, they like lots of details and make decisions slower.
-C’s need lots of information before they are able to make a decision.
+C’s need lots of information before they can make a decision.

 OK, that’s great but what does it mean?
-Look at the roles that are filled in your business and decide what kind of DISC profile would be most appropriate for the role.
-For example, if you have a book keeper or accountant in your business – what DISC profile would be the best fit?
+Look at the roles that are filled in your business and decide what kind of DISC profile would be most appropriate for the position.
+For example, if you have a bookkeeper or accountant in your business – what DISC profile would be the best fit?
 My guess is that you are looking for someone with a decent “C” score otherwise they’ll struggle with the precision the role requires.

-Putting people in roles that match who they are is the second step on improving your business relationship with your team.
+Putting people in positions that match who they are is the second step in improving your business relationship with your team.